JialiangShi/tweets-sentiment/README.md

 Creating a server that has all the appropriate software can be tricky so I have recorded a sequence that works for me.

-The first thing is to launch a server with different software than the simple  Amazon linux we have been using in class.
+The first thing is to launch a server with different software than the simple Amazon linux.
 We need one that has, for example, `numpy` and friends so let's use an *image* (snapshot of a disk with a bunch of stuff installed) that already has machine learning software installed: Use "*Ubuntu Server 16.04 LTS (HVM), SSD Volume Type*":

 Create a `t2.medium` size computer (in Oregon; it's cheaper)!